-The newly introduced Nissan Leaf is a blessing to the environmentally-conscious mind, but at an average rate of $1544 per year for the 2012 model and $1458 for the 2011 model, is it one of the more expensive hatchback vehicles to insure.
+The newly introduced Nissan Leaf is a blessing to the environmentally-conscious mind, but it is one of the more expensive hatchback vehicles to insure.

 What insurance advantages does the Nissan Leaf offer over other vehicles?